nathenbyford/MoWaTER/README.md

 ### Total effluent flow
 ![Total eff flow](https://raw.githubusercontent.com/nathenbyford/MoWaTER/master/plots/All%20filter%20flow.jpeg)

 Looking at this plot of the total effluent flow by filter we got a good idea of when each filter was running.
-We could see when filters 1-3 where being replaced in winter 2020 and that filter 7 was not running almost all year.
-We also noticed that there is a seasonal pattern and that more water is filtered overall during the summer months compared to the winter months.
+We could see when filters 1-3 were being replaced in winter 2020 and that filter 7 was not running almost all year.
+We also noticed there is a seasonal pattern and that more water is filtered overall during the summer months compared to the winter months.

 ### Turbidity
 ![NTU](https://raw.githubusercontent.com/nathenbyford/MoWaTER/master/plots/NTU.PNG)

-This graph added to our origional project our side project.
-When we showed the Denver Water team this plot they where intrigued by the outliers and tasked us with trying to find the why behind them.
+This graph gave us an unintentional side project.
+When we showed the Denver Water team this plot they where intrigued by the outliers, and tasked us with trying to find the cause.

 ## Statistical Methods
 To test weather or not there was an effect from changing the filters we used 2 similar tests: